okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 ### Samples

-#### Sample using an app rule
+#### Sample using app attributes
-To catch an app Profile label, use the following expression:<br>
+To include an app Profile label, use the following expression:<br>
 `app.profile.label`

 See [Include app-specific information in a custom claim](/docs/guides/customize-tokens-returned-from-okta/create-app-profile-attribute).

-#### Sample using an access rule
+#### Sample using access.scope
-To catch a granted Scope array and convert it to a space-delimited string, use the following expression:<br>
+To include a granted Scope array and convert it to a space-delimited string, use the following expression:<br>
 `String.replace(Arrays.toCsvString(access.scope),","," ")`